ykzZa/LeetCode/README.md

 *Best result: 0ms (beats 100%), 37.68MB (beats 84.71%)*

+**Problem #0066**

+The algorithm increments the given array of digits representing a number by one, handling carry-over by iterating from the least significant digit to the most significant, and creates a new array if all digits are 9.

+*Best result: 0ms (beats 100%), 35.38MB (beats 87.65%)*

 **Problem #0704**

 This is a binary search algorithm that finds the index of a target value in a sorted integer array.
 It repeatedly divides the search range in half, adjusting the left or right pointer based on the comparison of the target with the middle element, until the target is found or the range is empty.